If you have decided that a Golden Retriever is the breed for you, please follow the important advice on this page and throughout the website.

 Don’t pay a deposit until after the puppies have been born or there is a puppy available or you have visited the litter.
 Deposits are refundable under Australian Consumer Law unless you change your mind.
 Refer to Australian Competition and Consumer Commission (ACCC) Refunds and Returns.
 The dam may not conceive or there might not be enough puppies born.
 Alternatively, your circumstances might unexpectedly change because of ill health, a work transfer or other unexpected event.

 If you buy a puppy with purchase conditions about future breeding or showing called “breeder’s terms”, make sure these are spelled out in a written contract, which both breeder and buyer sign and retain respective copies of.
 Be clear about the conditions and contact the Golden Retriever Club of Victoria (GRCV) if you are concerned or do not quite understand the terminology.
 This will avoid disagreements later.
-The section on Choosing a Breeder and Breeder’s Terms provides more helpful advice.
+The link above to Choosing a Breeder provides more information including advice on breeders terms.

 KNOW YOUR CONSUMER RIGHTS